-A Flexible Spending Account (FSA) is an account that allows you to set aside pre-tax dollars from your pay to be reimbursed for qualified health care or dependent day care expenses.
+A Flexible Spending Account (FSA) is an account that allows you to set aside pre-tax dollars from your pay to be reimbursed for qualified healthcare or dependent daycare expenses.
 You choose how much money you want to contribute to an FSA at the beginning of each plan year.
 You can be reimbursed from your account throughout the plan year.

-There are two types of FSAs: a health care FSA and a dependent day care FSA.
-The FSAs are administered by ConnectYourCare.
+There are two types of FSAs: a healthcare FSA and a dependent daycare FSA.
+The FSAs are administered by the P&A Group.

-There are hundreds of eligible expenses for your FSA funds, including prescriptions, doctor office copays, health insurance deductibles and coinsurance for you, your spouse or eligible dependents, and day care for your eligible dependents while you work.
+There are hundreds of eligible expenses for your FSA funds, including prescriptions, doctor visit copays, health insurance deductibles and coinsurance for you, your spouse or eligible dependents, and daycare for your eligible dependents while you work.